fdq09eca/edu_research/sys_lit_re/note.md

    - They found temporary migrant children are much less likely to be enrolled in school compared to local children.
    - Rural temporary migrant children from Guangdong also encounter a major disadvantage in terms of school enrollment
    - They suggest these disadvantages faced by temporary migrant children is likely to have detrimental and long-term consequences for migrant children and for urban society as a whole.
-10. @xu2015causal applied Propensity score matching methods to estimate the effects of migration in 2417 children 10–15 years old from a 2010 national survey
+10. @xu2015causal applied propensity score matching methods to estimate the effects of migration in 2417 children 10–15 years old from a 2010 national survey
-    1. They found children’s migration has significant positive effects on their objective well-being.
+    - They found children’s migration has significant positive effects on their objective well-being.
-    2. Their results reveal there is little difference between the left-behind and non-migrant children across multiple life domains.
+    - Their results reveal there is little difference between the left-behind and non-migrant children across multiple life domains.
-    3. The Rosenbaum bounds tests indicate that the causal effects of child migration are sensitive to hidden bias for certain outcomes, but not for others.
+    - The Rosenbaum bounds tests indicate that the causal effects of child migration are sensitive to hidden bias for certain outcomes, but not for others.

 ## School support and reform